envico801/GitHub-Advanced-Security/Github Certified/qa-ghcertified.md

 Q:: Is GitHub dependency graph available for free to all repositories?

-a) Yes, it's available for free for all repositories.

-b) No, it's available for free for public repositories only.
+a) No, it's available for free for public repositories only.
 Private repositories can use it if they have the GitHub Advanced Security license.

-A:: **Answer:** A
+b) Yes, it's available for free for all repositories.

+A:: <span style="color: #f800f8">**Answer:** B</span>

 Yes, it's available for free for all repositories.